 This spectacular bay and Natural Heritage Site stretches across the Gulf of Tonkin, 165 km from Hanoi.
 Hidden among more than 1,600 limestone formations, are secret grottoes, sparkling beaches, and jaw-dropping caves.
 You could stay a week and not see all Ha Long’s wonders, but perhaps the best way to go is on an overnight cruise.

-Falling asleep and waking up among the splendour of the karsts is the highlight of many a traveller’s time in Vietnam.
+Waking up among the splendour of the karsts is the highlight of many a traveller’s time in Vietnam.
 Mornings are for watching the sunrise, practicing tai chi or sightseeing in the caves.
 Afternoons are spent swimming, kayaking or simply relaxing on the sun deck.
 Evenings arrive with striking sunsets and soothing sea breeze, and leave behind a sky riddled with stars.

 The scenery in the bay is enhanced by the local life that continues in this dream-like setting.
 Floating villages rest on rafts, children row to school, men fish for a living, and women cook and sell their wares–all in the company of Ha Long’s majestic karsts and emerald waterways.